Health Priorities, Initiatives & Programs

-To keep El Pasoans safe and active, the Paso del Norte Health Foundation is partnering with the City of El Paso and El Paso Water to build a linear trail from Ascarate Park to Riverside High School.
-The planned Playa Drain Trail will run parallel to loop 375/border highway on the banks of a former irrigation ditch.
+The Paso del Norte Health Foundation partnered with the City of El Paso and El Paso Water in 2018 to design and build a 3.4-mile multi-use hike and bike trail from Ascarate Park to Riverside Park on the historic Playa Drain.

-The Health Foundation was established in 1995 to lead, leverage and invest in initiatives, programs and policies that promote health and prevent disease in the Paso del Norte region.
-The City of El Paso is contributing $300,000 from the Quality of Life Bond for trail amenities like benches and shade structures.
-The City’s Parks and Recreation Department will maintain the trail once completed.
-El Paso Water purchased the Playa Drain for storm water management and is allowing for its public use as a trail.
+The Paso del Norte Health Foundation contributed $2.5 million for the design and construction of the trail project.
+The City of El Paso contributed $300,000 from the Quality of Life Bond for trail amenities like benches and shade structures and will maintain the trail in perpetuity.
+El Paso Water purchased the Playa Drain for storm water management and is allowing for its public use as a recreational trail.

 Program Lead: Tracy J. Yellen